 I remember my friend Michael took me to a place where we had the “world’s best fish and chips“.
 Was is St. Kilda maybe?

-I remember visiting the Coop’s Shot Tower in the middle of the Melbourne Business District in between Melbourne Central Mall where once, in the 1880s, lead shot was made by dropping down molten lead from a height so that it took the shape of a “drop” on its way down.
+I remember visiting the Coop’s Shot Tower in the middle of the Melbourne Business District in Melbourne Central Mall.
+It was here in the 1880s, lead shot was made by dropping down molten lead from a height so that it took the shape of a “drop” on its way down.